liraymond04/lotm-subs/README.md

-# TBHX Preview Subs
+# LoTM Subs

-A collection of scripts I use in my translation and typesetting workflow for To Be Hero X previews
+A collection of scripts I use in my translation and typesetting workflow for Lord of the Mysteries content like chibi minis

 ## Installation